Table of Contents

 Students may request that transcripts be revealed to no one outside the university without written permission.

 Students can have their transcripts sent outside the University on payment of a fee.
 All transcript orders must be placed in writing by the transcript holder.
-Application forms are available on the Registrar's Office web page.
+Application forms are available on the Mount Allison University website.

 Telephone orders for transcripts cannot be accepted.